The LSAT

 About the LSAT

-The Law School Admission Test (LSAT) is a half-day, standardized test administered eight times each year.
-It is currently being administered fully online, in a live, remote-proctored format, and will continue to be administered in this way through at least June 2023.
-The LSAT is the admission test accepted by and required by most American Bar Association (ABA) approved law schools.
+The Law School Admission Test (LSAT) is a 2.5 hour, standardized test administered eight times each year.
+Most test takers have the option to choose whether to take their test in an online, live remote-proctored environment, or in person at a Prometric digital testing center.
+The LSAT is the only admission test accepted by all American Bar Association (ABA) approved law schools.
 (Some law schools will accept the GRE in lieu of the LSAT.)
 The test is designed to provide law schools with a common measure of applicants’ aptitude for legal study.

 The LSAT consists of four, 35-minute multiple choice sections and a 35-minute (unscored) writing sample section.
 Three of the multiple choice sections contribute to the test taker’s score.
 The unscored (experimental) multiple choice section is used to pretest new test questions.
 The kind and placement of this section will vary.
-A 35-minute (unscored) writing sample section is taken separately from the multiple choice portion of the test.
+A 35-minute (unscored) writing sample section, LSAT Argumentative Writing, is taken separately from the multiple choice portion of the test.
+Most test takers will have a total of 50 minutes — 15 minutes for prewriting analysis and 35 minutes for essay writing — to complete this component of the LSAT.
 Copies of the writing sample are shared to the schools to which you apply.
-The score scale for the LSAT is 120 to 180, with a median score of roughly 150.
+The score scale for the LSAT is 120 to 180, with a median score of roughly 153.

 The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

-The three multiple-choice question types in the LSAT are:
+The two multiple-choice question types in the LSAT are:

 1.)
 Reading Comprehension Questions